huggingface/blog/dreambooth.md

 ## Experiments Settings

-All experiments were conducted using the [`train_dreambooth.py`](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth) script with the `AdamW` optimizer on 2x 40GB A100s.
+All our experiments were conducted using the [`train_dreambooth.py`](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth) script with the `AdamW` optimizer on 2x 40GB A100s.
 We used the same seed and kept all hyperparameters equal across runs, except LR, number of training steps and the use of prior preservation.

 For the first 3 examples (various objects), we fine-tuned the model with a batch size of 4 (2 per GPU) for 400 steps.
 We used a high learning rate of `5e-6` and a low learning rate of `2e-6`.
 No prior preservation was used.

 The last experiment attempts to add a human subject to the model.
 We used prior preservation with a batch size of 2 (1 per GPU), 800 and 1200 steps in this case.
 We used a high learning rate of `5e-6` and a low learning rate of `2e-6`.

+Note that you can use 8-bit Adam, `fp16` training or gradient accumulation to reduce memory requirements and run similar experiments on GPUs with 16 GB of memory.

 ### Cat Toy